Villa in Bergischesland, Germany

 - First design phase 2012

-Villa N Villa in Bergischesland, Germany First design phase 2012 Expected realization August 2018 The project...
+Villa N Villa in Bergischesland, Germany First design phase 2012 Completion December 2018 Client: private The...

 Villa N, a house for a young family is realized on a plot on the hillside with views of the meadows, pastures and forests of the landscape Bergische Land.
 The L-shaped building volume shows itsself extrovert to the south, the garden and the views and at the same time shields itself off with a soft elegant movement of white plastered walls to the buildings in the neighborhood.
 A deep, two storey high cut in the facade marks in a subtle way the entrance and provides in the closed facade the visual relation between interior and exterior.
 The building lives of the harmonious interaction of open glass-aluminum facades, white plastered, rounded wall surfaces and far cantilevered roofs.
 This makes the appearance of the building volume dynamic and fits the house in the hilly landscape.